Financial Intelligence Quarterly Reports for September 2020

 2 - BCR reporting requires declaration at the border by any person entering or leaving the Kingdom with cash amounting to more than T$10,000 or its equivalent in foreign currencies. |

-The number of STRs remained the same compared to the last quarter.
-CTRs increased over the quarter as well as from the previous quarter.
-The FIU continues to receive information in these reports to assist in its data analysis function.
+The unit noted an increase in the number of reports from the reporting financial institutions in this quarter compared to the previous quarter, except for the BCRs.
+The FIU continues to retain information obtained in these reports to assist in its data analysis function.

 2. Types of STRs